dhthwy/r/README.md

 At least several times?
 Your crackheads not only approved; THEY PATRONIZED AND MOCKED WITH YOU!
 It was YOU.
 It was YOU all along.

 This isn't about winning.

+Imagine someone robbed you of 10k and many many years, perhaps decades.
+How would you feel?
+What would you do?
 "

 https://www.youtube.com/shorts/DWpQDNouuac